-Any gains or losses arising from a change in the fair value of investment property are recognised in the Statement of Comprehensive Income in the period in which they arise.
+Any gains or losses arising from a change in the fair value of investment property are recognised in the Statement of Profit or Loss and Other Comprehensive Income in the period in which they arise.

 p Impairment

 If any indication of impairment exists, the carrying amounts of the applicable assets of the Consolidated Entity, other than investment property, inventories, construction contracts and deferred tax assets are reviewed and the asset's recoverable amount is estimated.